nathanmsmith/nathansmith.io/src/content/posts/neovim-lsp/index.md

 - TypeScript's "language server", TSServer, doesn't actually follow the LSP spec and thus isn't supported by Neovim.
 This is more of a TypeScript problem though.
 - The current plugin ecosystem is small and not yet very configurable.

 However, these are all problems will likely be resolved with time as Neovim's LSP implementation matures.
+I'm looking forward to seeing the future progress the Neovim developers make!

-If you liked this, consider [contributing](https://github.com/neovim/neovim) or [donating](https://salt.bountysource.com/teams/neovim) to Neovim.
+<p className="text-gray-600 text-sm italic">If you liked this, consider [contributing](https://github.com/neovim/neovim) or [donating](https://salt.bountysource.com/teams/neovim) to Neovim.</p>